dmcallis1/rapid-pipeline/README.md

 **Required Arguments**

-- '--id': the value of the 'Akamai-generated ID' for the target property (found in Luna Control center).
+- '--name': The Gateway property name for the target API Gateway (ex: My API Gateway).
-- '--file': the relative or absolute path of the Swagger or RAML API definition which will be used to update the Akamai API Gateway definition.
+- '--file': The relative or absolute path of the Swagger or RAML API definition which will be used to update the Akamai API Gateway definition.

 ### activateApiVersion.py